 Court Operations During COVID-19: 50-State Resources

 State court systems across the country significantly altered their operations in response to the coronavirus pandemic.
 Many courts initially limited proceedings to only the most essential and urgent matters, such as arraignments and restraining order hearings.
-While most jurisdictions are beginning to resume many of their normal operations, courts often are still striving to conduct as many proceedings remotely as possible.
-Jury trials are suspended or limited in some locations, although most states at least have planned strategies for resuming them.
+While most jurisdictions have resumed many of their normal operations, courts often are still allowed or encouraged to conduct some proceedings remotely.

 Click on the states below to learn more about how each state court system is currently responding to the COVID-19 outbreak.

-Court Operating Status: The Arizona Supreme Court has provided a four-phase reopening plan, although Phase II is divided into two phases.
+Court Operating Status: The Arizona Supreme Court has provided a three-phase reopening plan, although Phase II is divided into two phases.
 Different courts are in different phases of the plan.
-In general, courts can transition to in-person operations if this can be accomplished safely in light of coronavirus concerns.
+In general, courts can conduct in-person operations if this can be accomplished safely in light of coronavirus concerns.
 Remote proceedings will continue to be utilized to the extent necessary.
 Presiding superior court judges have the authority to determine how in-person court proceedings and courthouse activities will be conducted in their respective counties.
+Worsening conditions in a county may result in the reimposition of previously lifted restrictions.
 The public has access to criminal and civil court proceedings by video or phone.
 Arraignments in misdemeanor cases for defendants not in custody may be conducted through an online dispute resolution system.
 Attorneys, litigants, and the public should check with local courts for local practices and advisories.
 For example, courthouse mask rules may vary by county.

-Jury Trials/Proceedings: Jury trials were allowed to resume on June 15, 2020, subject to judicial discretion related to health and safety.
-Presiding superior court judges can decide when jury and grand jury proceedings can resume, and technology can be used for juror selection as well as grand jury proceedings and jury trials.
-Due to the COVID-19 emergency, until December 31, 2021, a court may re-summon a juror who was previously summoned and has met their term of jury service.
-The Mohave County Superior Court has been authorized to explore a remote civil jury trial pilot project.
+Jury Trials/Proceedings: Jury trials may be held, subject to judicial discretion related to health and safety.
+Presiding superior court judges can decide when jury and grand jury proceedings can be held, and technology can be used for juror selection as well as grand jury proceedings and jury trials.

 Jury Trials/Proceedings: Jury trials were allowed to resume on May 1, 2021.
 Any trial delay due to COVID-19 precautions will not be included in speedy trial calculations.
 Criminal trials must be conducted in person, but civil trials may be conducted remotely or partly remotely.